• Skip to main content

 If you’re struggling with tax debt, you may have heard or seen the radio, TV, internet, and other ads that promote something called one-time forgiveness for taxes.
 These ads make it sound like there’s a special program you can apply for to ask the IRS to forgive your tax bill if you are in good standing otherwise, but that’s not the whole story.

 Like much of the language tax services companies use, the phrase “one-time forgiveness” is misleading.
-The one-time program the IRS actually offers is called first-time penalty abatement, and it doesn’t necessarily help you cover your tax debt.
+The one-time program the IRS actually offers is called first-time penalty abatement, and it removes penalties but doesn’t necessarily help you cover your tax debt.
 The IRS also offers tax relief programs that may be able to help you reduce your balance if you meet strict criteria.

 Find out what one-time forgiveness means, who is eligible for first-time penalty abatement, and other tax relief options from the IRS.